 This approach to trading isn’t for everyone.
 I’m writing from my perspective, my approach and the correlations I see with strategies in other areas outside of trading which I believe are applicable.
 I’ll end this article with a quote from Jesse Livermoore;“They say you never go broke taking profits.
 No, you don’t.
 But neither do you grow rich taking a four-point profit in a bull market”.

-EquitiesETC Trading Room (for stocks & options trading)
+EquitiesETC Trading Room (for stocks, options & crypto trading)

 Microefutures Trading Room (for ES futures & Market Profile trading)